portget/portdoc/docs/index.md

 * message item format like this `[key] [datatype] [option...]`
 * `[key]`      - unique key in the message group
 * `[datatype]` - text | num
-* `[option]` - relation,backup,rule,frame
+* `[option]` - api,backup,rule,frame

 #### message option

  name|release|description
  ------|------|--------
- relation| ok   |Real-time synchronization and messaging are handled within the corresponding external library.
-For more details, please refer to the Relation documentation. backup  | ok   |Changes are saved to the backup database as they occur, ensuring that values are restored upon application restart. and values are not propagated relation messages during program execution. property| ok   |Can specify a custom property rule    | ok   |Can specify rules to manage the values of corresponding messages. frame   | soon |Can specify a frame key value to manage subsequent frames by their key values.
+ api     | ok   |Real-time synchronization and messaging are handled within the corresponding external library.
+For more details, please refer to the api documentation. backup  | ok   |Changes are saved to the backup database as they occur, ensuring that values are restored upon application restart. and values are not propagated api messages during program execution. property| ok   |Can specify a custom property rule    | ok   |Can specify rules to manage the values of corresponding messages. frame   | soon |Can specify a frame key value to manage subsequent frames by their key values.

 #### sample1.msg
 ```
- DevAPowerStatus    enum.DeviceAStatus  relation:DeviceA.GetStatus
+ DevAPowerStatus    enum.DeviceAStatus  api:DeviceA.GetStatus
- DevAErrorMessage   text                relation:DeviceA.GetErrorMessage property:{"Argument":"1,0"}
+ DevAErrorMessage   text                api:DeviceA.GetErrorMessage property:{"Argument":"1,0"}
- DevCTemperature    num                 relation:DeviceC.GetTemperature property:{"MIN":0,"MAX":300}
+ DevCTemperature    num                 api:DeviceC.GetTemperature property:{"MIN":0,"MAX":300}
- DevCOnOff          enum.OnOff          relation:DeviceC.OnOff
+ DevCOnOff          enum.OnOff          api:DeviceC.OnOff
  ...
 ```